 - Ignoring the manufacturer’s recommendations can lead to poor chimney efficiency, reducing its lifespan.
 Always observe the manufacturer’s recommendations when installing the chimney.

 Ideal Height of Kitchen Chimney from Gas Stove

 As mentioned earlier, the best possible height of the kitchen chimney from the gas stove is at least 24 inches.
 This height assures that the chimney captures all the smoke and fumes, preventing them from escaping into the kitchen.
 The 24-30 inches height also ensures the safety of the kitchen, as it reduces the chance of an accidental fire.

-Determining the ideal kitchen chimney height from the stove is important for the efficient functioning of the chimney and the safety of the kitchen.
-Factors such as stove type, kitchen size, hood size, Kitchen design and duct length etc. play a crucial role in determining the ideal height.
-Always follow the manufacturer’s recommendations and consider hiring a professional if you’re uncertain about the ideal height also if you have exhaust fan already in kitchen then you chimney may not be required.
+Determining the ideal kitchen chimney height from the stove is important for the chimney’s efficient functioning and the kitchen’s safety.
+Factors such as stove type, kitchen size, hood size, Kitchen design, duct length, etc. play a crucial role in determining the ideal height.
+Always follow the manufacturer’s recommendations and consider hiring a professional if you still need to determine the ideal height.
+Also, if you already have an exhaust fan in the kitchen, your chimney may not be required.
 Avoid common mistakes such as installing the chimney too low or too high and ignoring the manufacturer’s recommendations.
-By following these tips, you can ensure maximum effectiveness and protection of your kitchen chimney.